gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/index.md

 # Pipelines Configurations as Code

-Pipelines relies on configurations written in [HashiCorp Configuration Language (HCL)](https://github.com/hashicorp/hcl) to drive dynamic behavior.
-These configurations are primarily used by Pipelines to determine how to interact with cloud environments within the context of the Infrastructure As Code (IaC) within a code repository.
+Pipelines employs configurations written in [HashiCorp Configuration Language (HCL)](https://github.com/hashicorp/hcl) to enable dynamic behavior.
+These configurations guide Pipelines in managing interactions with cloud environments within Infrastructure as Code (IaC) stored in a repository.

-At a high level, Pipelines will read these configurations by parsing all files that end with `.hcl` within a directory named `.gruntwork` or a single file named `gruntwork.hcl`.
-In typical usage, the configurations that are global to the git repository will be defined within the `.gruntwork` directory at the root of the repository, and configurations that are specific to a particular `terragrunt.hcl` file (a "unit") will be located in the same directory as the `terragrunt.hcl` file.
+Pipelines processes these configurations at a high level by parsing all files ending with `.hcl` located in a `.gruntwork` directory or a single file named `gruntwork.hcl`.
+Typically, global configurations relevant to the entire repository are placed in the `.gruntwork` directory at the root, while configurations specific to a particular `terragrunt.hcl` file (referred to as a "unit") reside in the same directory as the corresponding `terragrunt.hcl` file.

 :::info
-We recommend reading our [concepts page](/2.0/docs/pipelines/concepts/hcl-config-language) on the HCL language to ensure you're up to date on the specifics of HCL before diving into pipelines configuration
+We recommend reviewing our [concepts page](/2.0/docs/pipelines/concepts/hcl-config-language) on the HCL language to ensure familiarity with its features before configuring Pipelines.
 :::

 ## Basic Configuration

-The minimum configurations required for Pipelines to operate correctly will vary depending on context.
-For the most common usage, Pipelines will need to be able to determine how to authenticate with a cloud provider in order to run Terragrunt commands.
-If it is not able to do so in a context where it is required, Pipelines will throw an error.
+The minimum configuration required for Pipelines to function depends on the specific context.
+In most scenarios, Pipelines must determine how to authenticate with a cloud provider to execute Terragrunt commands.
+If authentication is not configured where required, Pipelines will generate an error.

-The following is an example of a minimal configuration for a single Terragrunt unit that tells Pipelines how to authenticate with AWS using OIDC:
+Below is an example of a minimal configuration for a single Terragrunt unit, demonstrating how to enable Pipelines to authenticate with AWS using OIDC:

 ```hcl
 # gruntwork.hcl